 One way to improve the employee experience is through daily pay benefits.

-Dailypay benefits allow your employees to access their earned but unpaid wages, instantly.
+Dailypay benefits allow your employees to access their earned but unpaid pay, instantly.
 That means:

 - New hires don’t have to wait two weeks before their first paycheck